 While the 1987 Clay County Agricultural Fair had surprising acceptance and went smoothly, the 1988 fair was much improved.
 Learning from the year before, the volunteers gained considerable experience and each year extras were added to make the next years fair much better.

 The Clay County Agricultural Fair is unique in that it is put on by volunteers and coordinated with a limited paid staff [general manager, office manager and office assistant].
 The list of individual volunteers grow larger as these individuals join with the area service clubs, schools and various community groups each year.
 This fair is truly “The People’s Fair.”

 As the local fair grew, it became clear that there needed to be a fair manager and soon, one of the faithful volunteers, Joan Bazley, was named to fill this position in 2001.
-Bazley retired in 2006, and Pete Sutton is the current Fair Manager.
+Bazley retired in 2006, Pete Sutton retired in 2015, and Tasha Hyder is the current Fair Manager.

 Today, the Clay County Agricultural Fair has its own administration building, and is named in honor of Claude Kelly.
 The pavilions and exhibit buildings are named after others who have donated their efforts along the way and there are plaques throughout the fairgrounds honoring the names of those who are members of the Clay County Fair Association, including the original Patron Life Members.